jpeg-aic/JPEG-AIC-4-datasets/README.md

 # JPEG-AIC-4 Example Dataset

-url: aicdb.jpeg.org
+This dataset is prepared for the Final Call for Proposals on Objective Quality Assessment(AIC-4)

+The documnet for the Common Test Conditions on Objective Image Quality Assessment can be found here.

+The JPEG link for this call can be accessed at: (aicdb.jpeg.org)

 **Repository:** `JPEG-AIC-4 Example Dataset`

 ## Overview

-This dataset contains the test images and the subjective quality scores for the JPEG AIC-3 image quality assessmnet(IQA)dataset.
+This dataset contains the test images and the subjective quality scores for the JPEG AIC-3 image quality assessment(IQA)dataset.

 For detailed information about the **Subjective study and the scale reconstruction methods**, see the methodology presented in the following papers: